fubiansyah/sprite_animation/README.md

 >Thanks to [@bepitulaz](https://github.com/bepitulaz) to help for making this plugin

 ### Basic Use
-1. Add sprite-animation.js before your closing <body> tag, after jQuery
+1. Add sprite-animation.js before your closing <body> tag, after jQuery.

   ```html
    <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>
    <script src="js/sprite-animation.js"></script>
   ```

-2. Initialize sprite-animation script in your script file or an inline script tag
+2. Initialize sprite-animation script in your script file or an inline script tag.

   ```javascript
   $('#nano-id').animatingSprite();
 	```

-3. Set up your HTML markup. make div wraper to set the character position
+3. Set up your HTML markup. make div wraper to set the character position.

  ```html
  <div id="nano-container">
     <div id="nano-id"></div>
  </div>
  ```
-4. make your own css positition.
-For this case i want to make the character on center and bottom position so i set my css to something like this
+4. make your own css positition. for this case, i want to make the character on center and bottom position, so i set my css to something like this:
 ```css
 #nano-container {
 	position:fixed;